*This post contains affiliate links.

 It was full of information that I wish I had had back when I first started.

 After a year, I revised and edited the book.
+And now, this summer (August 2017), I revised and augmented the book even more.
 New chapters were added and more details were presented on how to earn petals.
 This is meant to be a guide for brand new leaders, for moms who have not had to deal with large groups of girls at once or have any experience planning meetings for children.

 I do not tell leaders how to do the Journeys program.
 I am a firm believer that the first year should be devoted to earning petals and getting to know your way around this leadership role.
 Journeys can be done the second year if a leader desires, or not at all.